Kim wants N. Korea to make more nuclear material for bombs | Headlines

 A wall poster near one of the green devices described a warhead called “Hwasan-31,” based on the Korean word for volcano.
 The poster's graphics implied that the weapon could fit on some of North Korea's short-range ballistic systems, cruise missiles and a purported nuclear-capable underwater drone the country first unveiled last week.
 State media didn't identify any of the devices in the photos.

-The size and shape of the Hwasan-31, which some experts estimated was around 50 centimeters (19 inches) wide and 90 centimeters (35 inches) long, suggested progress in North Korean efforts to create a miniaturised warhead that could fit on its delivery systems, said Kim Dong-yub, a professor at the University of North Korean Studies in Seoul.
+The size and shape of the Hwasan-31, which some experts estimated was around 50 centimetres (19 inches) wide and 90 centimetres (35 inches) long, suggested progress in North Korean efforts to create a miniaturised warhead that could fit on its delivery systems, said Kim Dong-yub, a professor at the University of North Korean Studies in Seoul.

+Cheong Seong-Chang, an analyst at South Korea's Sejong Institute, said the reports suggest North Korea is moving closer to its next nuclear test.

+Hours before North Korea's sixth test in 2017, state media showed Kim Jong Un observing a silver, peanut-shaped device, which apparently was a purported thermonuclear weapon built for intercontinental ballistic missiles the North claimed to have detonated during that test.

+Cheong said the North will likely use its next test to claim it acquired a miniaturised nuclear warhead to mount on a growing range of weapons it describes as “tactical.”
+The North's use of the term communicates a threat to proactively use them during conflicts to blunt the stronger conventional forces of South Korea and the United States.

+North Korea likely has dozens of nuclear warheads that can probably be fitted on some of its older systems, like Scuds or Rodong missiles.

-Lee Sung-jun, spokesperson of Seoul's Joint Chiefs of Staff, said the South's military was analysing the warhead unveiled in the North Korean photos but didn't offer specific assessments.
+Lee Sung-jun, spokesperson of Seoul's Joint Chiefs of Staff, said the South's military was analysing the warhead unveiled in the North Korean photos but didn't provide specific assessments.

 A biennial South Korean defence document released in February said North Korea is estimated to have 70 kilograms (154 pounds) of weapons-grade plutonium, which some observers say is enough for about nine to 18 bombs.
 The document estimated that North Korea has “a considerable amount of” highly enriched uranium as well.